TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 SQLMesh achieves this by adding a `valid_from` and `valid_to` column to your model.
 The `valid_from` column is the timestamp that the record became valid (inclusive) and the `valid_to` column is the timestamp that the record became invalid (exclusive).
 The `valid_to` column is set to `NULL` for the latest record.

-Therefore you can use these models to not only tell you what the latest value is for a given record but also what the values were anytime in the past.
+Therefore, you can use these models to not only tell you what the latest value is for a given record but also what the values were anytime in the past.
 Note that maintaining this history does come at a cost of increased storage and compute and this may not be a good fit for sources that change frequently since the history could get very large.

 **Note**: Partial data [restatement](../plans.md#restatement-plans) is not supported for this model kind, which means that the entire table will be recreated from scratch if restated.
-This may lead to data loss, which is why data restatement is disabled for models of this kind by default.
+This may lead to data loss, so data restatement is disabled for models of this kind by default.

 There are two ways to tracking changes: By Time (Recommended) or By Column.